kevinushey/blog/_posts/2015-02-02-rprofile-essentials.md

 I'm not exactly sure why this option is disabled by default; perhaps to avoid issues that users with slow network drives might have?
-It certainly is useful when you're trying to load certainly long named [BioConductor packages](http://master.bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg19.html)...
+It certainly is useful when you're trying to load certain long named
+[BioConductor packages](http://master.bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg19.html)...

 - `options(warnPartialMatchAttr = TRUE)`: Warn on